MicrosoftDocs/learn/learn-pr/iot/run-an-IoT-Edge-device-in-restricted-network-and-offline/includes/8-test-device-connectivity-and-offline-support.md

 1. Go look at the **Terminal** where the **ChildIoTDevice** simulated device application is running, and notice that it’s still sending device telemetry to the **IoTEdgeGateway**.

-1. At this point the **IoTEdgeGateway** is disconnected from the Azure IoT Hub.
+1. Now the **IoTEdgeGateway** is disconnected from the Azure IoT Hub.
 It will continue to authenticate connections by the **ChildIoTDevice**, and receiving device telemetry from child device(s).
 During this time, the IoT Edge Gateway will be storing the event telemetry from the child devices on the IoT Edge Gateway device storage as configured.

 1. In the **Azure portal**, navigate back to the **Network security group** blade for the **IoTEdgeGateway**, and click on **Outbound security rules** under the **Settings section**.